 We work with OnFido, an identity-verification provider that uses facial-recognition software to ensure you are who you say you are when you visit a property for a self-showing.
 Before the showing takes place, Mynd requests a copy of your state-issued government ID, driver’s license or passport and a headshot or “selfie.”
 This technology gives you and the owner of the property Peace of Mynd.

-We created a smart algorithm to create a blocklist that allows Mynd to see if a scammer is attempting to book a self-showing in multiple metro areas at one time.
+We built a smart algorithm to create a blocklist that allows Mynd to see if a scammer is attempting to book a self-showing in multiple metro areas at one time.
 If the same phone number is used for different rentals at the same time, our entire leasing team gets notified immediately and the number is flagged as fraudulent.

 Properties for rent by Mynd feature a prominent “For Rent” sign in Mynd’s trademarked green color and font.
 If a property doesn’t have a For Rent sign in front of it, that could be a red flag for you as a renter.